rsdoiel/antenna/archives/2025/science_and_technology_2025.28.md

 date: 2025-07-14, updated: 2025-07-15, from: The Register (UK I.T.
 News)

-<h4>Looks like DoD FOMO struck Silicon Valley</h4> <p>The Pentagon&#39;s embrace of the AI industry just put up to $800 million on the table, as the Department of Defense issued a quartet of contracts bringing the biggest names in the biz officially into the fold. …</p>
+<h4>Looks like DoD FOMO struck Silicon Valley</h4> <p><strong>Updated</strong>  The Pentagon&#39;s embrace of the AI industry just put up to $800 million on the table, as the Department of Defense issued a quartet of contracts bringing the biggest names in the biz officially into the fold. …</p>

 <br>